ruxlang/ruxlang/readme.md

 ### A neat new language with a strange name
-This language was created partly from my personal passion for computer programming and was inspire by some of the directions that languages like [RUST](https://www.rust-lang.org/) and [Go](https://golang.org/) were taking, however I found many parts of these languages still contained antiquated "C" language constraints using naming and namespace separators like `println` or `io::stdin`.
+This language was created partly from my personal passion for computer programming and was inspired by some of the directions that languages like [RUST](https://www.rust-lang.org/) and [Go](https://golang.org/) were taking, however I found many parts of these languages still contained antiquated "C" language constraints using naming and namespace separators like `println` or `io::stdin`.
 I get it, they want the basic language semantics to be familiar to "C"